Know your rights as a refugee in the USA

 Be careful not to visit websites that might hold extremist ideologies or engage in online conversations with others who might hold radical views.

 There is often a generation gap between how parents are accustomed to using the internet and how children or youth use social media.
 Talk to your children and teenagers about what are appropriate internet sites to visit and what you expect them to avoid.
 Monitor your children and teenagers’ activity online and encourage them not to visit websites or participate in online activity that could be perceived as problematic.
-Consider setting guidelines ahead of time or even using software that can restrict their use (see resources here).
-There are apps you can use such as Teensafe that can help parents track their children’s cell phone activities.
+Consider setting guidelines ahead of time or even using software that can restrict their use.
+There are apps you can use to help parents track their children’s cell phone activities.

 Remember: it is important to be careful about what websites you visit.
 Do not visit sites with extremist views because the government could think you are connected to terrorism.